mcjauregui72/CNN_MedImageClassification/README.md

 ## Terms Describing Model Performance

+The following metrics, when used together, provide a comprehensive evaluation of a model’s performance.
+That is, they communicate how accurate, consistent, and well-suited for generalization is any given model.

 ### Model Accuracy

 Model accuracy is calculated as the number of correctly classified predictions divided by the total number of predictions.
-It's purpose is to indicate how well the model performs overall, but it does not take into account any costs related to misclassifications or class imbalance.
+It indicates how well the model performs overall, but it does not take into account any costs related to misclassifications or class imbalance.

 ### Model Loss